sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-feb-14 Mon

-- [Jack Bogle's investment advice][PersonalFinance]
-    - Regular rebalancing is not necessary
-    - 60-40 is probably good allocation
-    - key things to think about how much risk one can take -pay attention to GDP

 - Adam Smith in "The wealth of nations",
     - an increase in the profits of private entrepreneurs is the basis for the increase in collective wealth and prosperity.
     - Egoism is altruism.